ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/discovery/RESULTS.md

 Real Chrome interaction remains blocked locally by `ERR_BLOCKED_BY_CLIENT`.
 HTTP and controlled DOM checks are useful validation, but do not constitute interactive browser acceptance.
+A new attempt remains blocked; no browser settings were changed.
+This affects demo acceptance, not a nonexistent batch UI.

 ## Security and release gates

 The runtime dependency lock and pinned Debian Trixie base remain unchanged.
 The dated baseline audit found no known advisories in the nine Python runtime packages.
-Its image scan found no critical or Python findings, with 44 high package occurrences across eight distinct OS advisories.
+Normal removal of unused mount/umount utilities reduced measured HIGH occurrences from 44 to 40 and total OS occurrences from 156 to 150.
+Eight distinct HIGH advisories remain; no CRITICAL or Python findings were reported.
+Essential packages and package inventory are preserved.
 See [deploy/SECURITY.md](deploy/SECURITY.md) for scope and residual risk; this is not a security waiver.
 Keep the exact rebuilt image ID, commit label and final scan with the release evidence.